1.7 Funding youth policy

 Support of young people's first driving licence

-Support of equal opportunity and volunteering programmes and tasks
+Support of equal opportunity, volunteering and crisis management programmes and tasks

 Support of family and youth policy developments, services and programmes